 Liability Clause Glacier Bay Sportfishing will not be liable for injury claims beyond on-water vessel operation and the limits prescribed by Glacier Bay Sportfishing’s liability policy coverage.
 Glacier Bay Sportfishing will not be liable for costs associated with missed or delayed flights due to weather or other situations beyond its control.
 Glacier Bay Sportfishing will not be liable for reckless or negligent behavior or activity by customers that directly results in injury, property damage, or additional monetary cost beyond agreed terms between Glacier Bay Sportfishing and said customer.

-Deposit Requirements A 50% deposit is required per person to secure a reservation, with the balance due on May 1, 2020.
+Deposit Requirements A 50% deposit is required per person to secure a reservation, with the balance due on May 1, 2023.
 Additional charters are available for larger groups.
-Glacier Bay Sportfishing accepts credit cards or checks.
+Glacier Bay Sportfishing accepts checks or cash.
 Please make checks payable to Halbert Marine LLC.

 Gratuities Glacier Bay Sportfishing does not expect to receive gratuities for the services it provides nor will it dictate policy for Inns providing lodging - inquiries about gratuities should be directed to the inn keeper.